Protecting Your Team to Protect Revenue

 Protecting your team starts long before a difficult guest walks through the door.

-It starts with how leadership defines standards.
+It begins with how leadership defines standards.

 • Hiring